RubensZimbres/Hacking_Utilities/README.md

 <hr>

-# 3.Password Generator for People of interest
+# 3.Password Generator for People of Interest

 <b>Description:</b>
 This <b>Python3</b> file enhances vocabulary for password crackers, including the person of interest name in the rockyou.txt password list.